Chalarostylis

+Chalarostylis bruunae n. sp.
+Holotype female USNM 389843 A, side view; B, dorsal view of carapace; C, antennule; D, maxilliped 2.
+Scale bars full body 1.0 mm, all others 0.1 mm.

 Chalarostylis is a genus of cumacean crustaceans in the Lampropidae family, containing two species, including the one formerly placed in Dasylamprops, which is now considered a synonym of Chalarostylis.

 Chalarostylis elegans was described by Norman in 1879, while Chalarostylis guanchi was described as Dasylamprops guanchi by Reyss in 1978.